-I begin each year’s course of studies in science with a review in scientific skills and the scientific method each year in order to ensure that the students are able to successfully complete that grade level's standards and curriculum.
+I begin each year’s course of study in science with a review in scientific skills and the scientific method each year in order to ensure that the students are able to successfully complete that grade level's NGSS standards and curriculum.
 The subjects of each grade are: Earth-Science in the Sixth Grade, Life-Science in the Seventh, and Physical Science in the Eighth.
 Seventh and Eighth Graders also complete a major scientific inquiry project that allows them to creatively demonstrate their understanding of the scientific method and compete in the Greater San Diego Science and Engineering Fair.
-One measure of the current trajectory of the science program at St. Mary’s Middle School is in the improved quality of these projects over the past three years.

 St. Mary Star of the Sea School has open access to our computer lab, which allows the entire class to utilize technology and information in various scientific disciplines.
 Science class is often conducted in the computer lab to incorporate this technology in the form of student created science lessons, power points presentations, informational brochures, research papers, student quizzes and study sheets or teacher directed web quests and science news discussion of current events.

-The best way to contact me is through Neo.
+The best way to contact me is through Gradelink.
 You can also reach me through the school email listed below.
 Please allow 24 hours for a response.